Title

 Britain Begins “Taxation Without Representation”

-Meanwhile, in Britain, the 25-year-old King George III and Charles Townshend, his Chancellor of the Exchequer, turn their attention to conditions in their American colonies.
+Meanwhile in Britain, the twenty-five year old King George III and Charles Townshend, his Chancellor of the Exchequer, turn their attention to conditions in their American colonies.

 Another 1764 command, the Currency Act, prohibits the colonies from issuing its own paper money, a move that tightens British control over all economic transactions in the colonies.

-In March 1765, the crown further ups the drive for revenue with the Stamp Act, which requires that a paid-for seal be affixed to all printed material—from legal documents and licenses to everyday items like newspapers, pamphlets, almanacs, and even playing cards.
+In March 1765, the Crown further ups the drive for revenue with the Stamp Act, which requires that a paid-for seal be affixed to all printed material – from legal documents and licenses to everyday items like newspapers, pamphlets, almanacs, even playing cards.
 Attempts to justify this move center on the “need to defend the colonies from future invaders.”

-Colonial resistance to the Stamp Act is immediate and widespread, especially among the more influential segments of the population: land owners, merchants, ship-builders, lawyers, and printers.
-Britain has imposed another tax absent any input or debate from the elected burgesses with their local councils and governors.
+Colonial resistance to the Stamp Act is immediate and widespread, especially among the more influential segments of the population, land owners, merchants, ship-builders, lawyers and printers.
+Here is another imposed tax from Britain absent any input or debate from the elected Burgesses with their local Councils and Governors.
 Where will this end?
-And, besides, which enemies are left?
-And hasn’t the performance of the local troops during the recent war demonstrated that the colonists are now capable of defending themselves?
+And, besides, which enemies are left, and hasn’t the performance of the local troops during the recent war demonstrated that the colonists are now capable of defending themselves.

-Resistance from abroad shocks the English.
+The English are shocked by the resistance from abroad.
 For show, Parliament passes the Declaratory Act, stating that the crown has the absolute right to impose whatever demands it deems appropriate on its colonies.
 But then it repeals the Stamp Act in 1766, a first “flinch” that signals at least a token American victory.

 For the moment, both sides back off from the building tension.